 When the processes are complete, the Kill button will change to Log.
 You can select the Log button to see a summary of what was processed.
+Occasionally a process will finish and the Kill button will change to Log, but the green bar will continue to scroll rather than show 100%.
+This is a known bug in the GUI.
+As long as all processes have the Log button and the bottom of the pforma window shows "All processes finished.
+Wrote pforma.cfg", the process has finished.

 Do not close pforma yet.

 If pforma fails to process a data file and stops, the progress bar for that process will turn orange (indicating there was a problem, but pforma finished running) or red (pforma stopped running without finishing processing the data).
 In each case, click on the Log button to the right of the progress bar for that process to determine what went wrong.
-Please send the information in this log file to data\group@passcal.nmt.edu if you are not able to resolve the problem.
+Please send the information in this log file to data_group@passcal.nmt.edu if you are not able to resolve the problem.